-- Complete the adoption of a cloud-based stormwater management application for stormwater inspections to improve the County's IDDE program. - Improve procedures for tracking all illicit discharges and their elimination by using cloud-based mapping.
+- Complete the adoption of a cloud-based stormwater management application for stormwater inspections to improve the County's IDDE program. - Improve procedures for tracking all illicit discharges and their elimination by using cloud-based mapping. - Develop/clearly define the monitoring plan

-Samples of Illicit Discharges and Outfalls
+ULSTER COUNTY STORMWATER MANAGEMENT PROGRAM Samples of Illicit Discharges and Outfalls